Tuition fees in Wales frozen

 Section highlightLand Transaction Tax

 Land Transaction Tax will replace UK Stamp Duty Land Tax in Wales.

 The amount of funding allocated to Welsh Government Main Expenditure Groups (MEGs) for 2016-17 is £15bn.Learn more »

 - Statistics & Research

-This volume is the tenth in a series providing statistics about the post-16 learning sector (excluding sixth forms and excluding Higher Education institutions apart from in a few specific tables).
-The main purpose of the publication series is to provide an annual picture of learning which was undertaken in the post-16 learning sector.
+The main purpose of the data is to provide an annual picture of learning which was undertaken in the post-16 learning sector.

-The statistics in this volume complement previously issued statistical reports on the 2012/13 post-16 learning sector and summary data available via the StatsWales website (Further Education and work-based learning) but include information not available from those sources.
+This data complements previously issued statistical reports on the post-16 learning sector and summary data available via the StatsWales website (Further Education and work-based learning) but include information not available from those sources.